-At an earlier time, the Oversight Board sought to identify the hall marks of an exemplary arbitration system.
+At an earlier time, the Oversight Board sought to identify the hallmarks of an exemplary arbitration system.
 What were the essential elements or attributes of a model system?
-The following were thought to be essential elements.
-It is still useful to have these features of a model system in mind when reading the Annual Report and reviewing the Kaiser arbitration system.
+The following were thought to be the essential elements, and it is useful to have these features of a model system in mind when reading the Annual Report and reviewing the Kaiser Arbitration system.

-INDEPENDENT ADMINISTRATION: The system is administered by a neutral entity, independent of the parties involved, and empowered to achieve desired goals for fair, timely, and cost-effective arbitration.
+INDEPENDENT ADMINISTRATION: The system is administered by a neutral entity, independent of the parties involved, and empowered to achieve desired goals for fair, timely and cost-effective arbitration.

 RULES: An explicit, written set of rules governs the system, to assure that it is fair.
 All parties must abide by the rules.
 The rules are periodically reviewed and modified, as necessary, based on experience, to improve the system.

-OVERSIGHT: The system has oversight and governance by a body that reflects the diverse perspectives of interested parties, and the public interest.
+OVERSIGHT: the system has oversight and governance by a body that reflects the diverse perspectives of interested parties, and the public interest.